OrionJoshi/Cross-Site-Scripting/README.md

 2. Used for stealing login credential of user
 3. Decline of the web site
 4. Injecting different types of trojan in website

+## Preventive measure of Xss

+1. Do not trust any users input data
+   - At the point where user input is received, filter as strictly as possible based on what is expected or valid input.
+2. Content Security Policy
+   -  you can use Content Security Policy (CSP) to reduce the severity of any XSS vulnerabilities that still occur.
+3. Use appropriate response headers.
+   - you can use the Content-Type and X-Content-Type-Options headers to ensure that browsers interpret the responses in the way you intend.
+4. Set the HttpOnly flag
+   - To mitigate the consequences of a possible XSS vulnerability, set the HttpOnly flag for cookies.
+If you do, such cookies will not be accessible via client-side          JavaScript.
+5. Use escaping/encoding
+   - Use an appropriate escaping/encoding technique depending on where user input is to be used: HTML escape, JavaScript escape, CSS escape, URL escape, etc.